bavarianrhino/why-redux-atlanta-web-career-121018/README.md

   }
 }
 ```
+* Whats Going on here??
+Is Type a redux key word???

 Here, we can imagine that after a user fills out a form and clicks submit, we
 will create an action that tells __Redux__ how to incorporate the update into